 In the wake of new models of co-operation with the state: a promising union of public and private interests

 Privatisation has become and will undoubtedly remain one of the most important factors for Ukraine to attract foreign investment.
-After the temporary freezing of auctions in the framework of large-scale privatisation, Ukraine is preparing at last to unblock it.
+After the freezing of auctions in large-scale privatisations, on 29 April 2021 the President finally signed the law to ublock this action.
 With unfreezing large-scale privatisation, a dozen of major state-owned enterprises, the value of which exceeds USD8.9 million, may again appear in the radar of profile investors, to mention a few:

 Potential investors may find detailed information on each of the objects prepared for privatisation at the web-site of the State Property Fund of Ukraine.